Hello Daydreamers!

 How to Make Cake Toppers with Cricut Fonts

-Something that is a little hard to understand, even for advanced Cricut users, is what is going to fall out after a cut, and what is going to stick together.
+Even for advanced Cricut users, something a little hard to understand is what will fall out after a cut and what will stick together.

-When you are making a cake topper, you need to make sure that everything you want stays together.
+When making a cake topper, you need to make sure that everything you want stays together.

 Step 1 – Add and Edit Text